micmejia/bible-dump/NKJV/2 Kings/2 Kgs 6.md

 And it happened after this that Ben-Hadad king of Syria gathered all his army, and went up and besieged Samaria.

 ###### 25
-And there was a great famine in Samaria; and indeed they besieged it until a donkey's head was _sold_ for eighty _shekels_ of silver, and one-fourth of a [^a]kab of dove droppings for five _shekels_ of silver.
+And there was a great famine in Samaria; and indeed they besieged it until a donkey's head was _sold_ for eighty _shekels_ of silver, and one-fourth of a kab of dove droppings for five _shekels_ of silver.

 ###### 26
 Then, as the king of Israel was passing by on the wall, a woman cried out to him, saying, "Help, my lord, O king!"